 Economic behaviour involves the exchange of one scarce resource for another.
 When people engage in paid work, they exchange their scarce time, effort, and skill for income, and, when people make purchases, they exchange their scarce income for scarce goods and services.
 Economic activity is driven by the need to exchange.

 The need to exchange has its roots in human biology.
 All humans are born with basic needs, including the need to eat and drink, the need to keep warm, and the need to be protected.
 These result in a sustained demand for food, drink, clothing, and shelter.

-In addition, the human species has wants, which also have a strong influence on behaviour.
-DVDs, computers and foreign holidays are all examples of wants.
+In addition, the human species has wants, which also have a strong influence on behaviour. iPads, smartphones, designer clothes and foreign holidays are all examples of wants.
 As incomes rise the relative importance of wants increases in relation to needs.
 In a modern and affluent economy, the satisfaction of wants frequently dominates economic activity, while in less developed economies the satisfaction of basic needs remain the overwhelming goal.